 An individualized course that enables a student to study material not in the curriculum or to facilitate an indepth academic exploration of a particular area of interest.
-Prerequisite: permission of instructor.

 Old Testament (CIP: 39.0201)

 OT 101.
 Old Testament Survey.

 An intermediary level survey of the background, contents, and theology of the 39 books of the Old Testament.
 Emphasis on understanding how the OT is understood in its own context and yet speaks to our contemporary situations as Christians.